rjointer2/reactPortfolio/README.md

 ## Description

-This application is show my basic knowledge with using a NoSQL database and ORM with express-graphql.
-I hope you enjoy!
+This application is show my portfolio using a bunch of packages to make a awesome page!

 ## Install